Life As a Library Science Professor

 - Prepare and deliver lectures to undergraduate or graduate students on topics such as collection development, archival methods, and indexing and abstracting.

-These are the skills Library Science Professors say are the most useful in their careers:
+Below is a list of the skills most Library Science Professors say are important on the job.

 Instructing: Teaching others how to do something.